jonshiach/graphics-notes/_sources/_pages/07_Moving_the_camera.md

 :::

 Here we have created the variable `lastFrame` which is used to store the time (in milliseconds) that has elapsed when the previous frame was rendered.
-We use this and the current time to calculate the change in time between the two frames `dt` in second which we have entered this as an input in the `.update()` Camera class method, so we now need to update that.
+We use this and the current time to calculate the change in time between the two frames `dt` in second which we have entered this as an input in the `update()` Camera class method, so we now need to update that.

 :::{admonition} Task
 :class: tip